Jakob Dylan: Personal life

+Dylan has five siblings.
+He has two brothers and a sister from his father's first marriage to Sara Lownds: Jesse (1966), Anna (1967), and Sam (1968).
+He also has a half-sister Maria (1961) from his mother's first marriage to Hans Lownds, and a half-sister Desiree (1986) from his father's second marriage to Carolyn Dennis.

 Dylan married his girlfriend Paige, a screenwriter, in 1992.
 The couple have four sons together and live in Los Angeles.
 The couple are raising their children in the Jewish faith.
 Dylan had a bar mitzvah, the ceremony that marks Jewish teenage boys' religious coming of age.
 As an adult, Jakob has said that he considers himself Jewish, regardless of his parents' past or current religious affiliations.
 In 2005, Dylan spoke about his relationship with his father, Bob Dylan, for the first time in an interview with The New York Times.
 Because Dylan rarely speaks about his father, there have been ongoing rumors that their relationship is strained.
 Dylan rebuffed these claims, speaking of his father as "affectionate" towards him and went on to say the two have a "great relationship".

 In May 2011, Dylan was awarded an honorary Doctor of Letters degree from Idaho State University.

 Philanthropy

 Dylan is a supporter of diabetes awareness and was given a Father of the Year award from the American Diabetes Association on June 4, 2014.
 The award recognizes men who "have made family a priority, while balancing a demanding career and community involvement".
 Dylan is also a supporter of Crohn's and colitis awareness.
 Each year since 2012, he has provided musical entertainment for an annual event put on by Connecting to Cure, a nonprofit dedicated to promoting awareness and funding research to cure Crohn's and colitis.